Why is it Important to Treat Depression?

 There are biological, cognitive, emotional, and social symptoms of depression.
 These may include loss of energy, unexplained body aches and pains or persistent lethargy.
 Eating difficulties as well as changes in sleep patterns are also common.
 I have noticed that my clients with depression experience physical symptoms differently.
 Eating difficulties may be low appetite, large appetite, or a significant increase or decrease in weight.
 Those with sleeping difficulties may have trouble falling asleep or staying asleep.
 They may wake up too early, or struggle with all three, resulting in no sleep (insomnia).
 These physical symptoms, coupled with depressed mood, can cause difficulty in concentration, memory, and indecisiveness.
 I have observed cognitive changes when someone becomes depressed and have negative thoughts about themselves, about others, as well as feelings that things will never get better.
 If my clients with depression are not pessimistic, they have feelings of indifference and loss of motivation and interest in life.
 There are behavioral changes that occur with depression limiting social interaction.
 Depressed mood and low self-esteem lead to isolation and loss of interest in activities that once gave pleasure.
 The emotional symptoms of agitation, irritability, and anger can cause conflict in relationships.
 Other emotional and behavioral symptoms of depression include prolonged sadness and crying spells.
 These negative effects contribute to feelings of guilt, worthlessness, and low self-esteem.
 Without medication and/or counseling, these thoughts can lead to reoccurring thoughts of death and suicide.
 Then in its most chronic stage, to suicidal attempts, and suicide/death.
 (DSM-5, 2013).

-I have noticed that symptoms of depression can co-occur with other mental health illnesses such as anxiety disorders, eating disorders, and substance use disorders.
+I have noticed that symptoms of depression can co-occur with other mental health illnesses such as anxiety disorders, eating disorders, and body dysmorphic disorders.
 It can be the result of medical problems and conditions, physical injury, or dementia in old age.

 Types of Depression